 - First response times

 Note: First response times will only be calculated once the ticket is created.
-If an existing Slack thread already has an agent reply before the ticket is created, it will not count.
+If an existing Slack thread already has an agent reply before the ticket is created, the preexisting agent reply will not apply to first response time.

 - The formula Halp uses to calculate first response time is the sum of all first response times in the date range divided by the amount of those first response times.